Code-Institute-Submissions/urban-paws/TESTING.md

 Issues identified and resolution:

--   Warning Possible misuse of aria-label - removed aria labels from colour swatches and replaced with sr-only text.
+-   Warning Possible misuse of aria-label - removed aria labels from colour swatches.
 -   Warning Possible misuse of aria-label - removed aria labels from social media list and replaced with sr-only text.
 -   Error Attribute type not allowed on element textarea at this point - removed type attribute from textarea element.
 -   Error Element textarea is missing required attribute - added missing cols attribute to textarea element.